ashenBlade/postgres-dev-helper/README.md

 - View `Node *` variables with real type according to `NodeTag`
 - Get the contents of container types: `List *`, `HTAB *`, `Bitmapset *`
 - Render `Expr` nodes by the original expression
-- Show integer enums as enum values, not integers
+- Display integer enums as enum values, not integers
+- Show attribute values for `TupleTableSlot`

 Extension creates separate view in debug section - `PG Variables`.
 It contains postgres variables - extended with knowledge of source code.